-when the patience of God was waiting
+when the patience of God was waiting (ULT) when he waited patiently (UST)

 The word "patience" is a metonym for God himself.
 Peter writes of God's patience as if it is a person.
-AT: "when God was waiting patiently" (See: Personification and Metonymy)
+Alternate translation: "when God was waiting patiently" (See: Personification and Metonymy)

-in the days of Noah, in the days of the building of an ark
+in the days of Noah, in the days of the building of an ark (ULT) during the time that Noah was building a big boat (UST)

 This can be stated in active form.
-AT: "during the time of Noah, when he was building an ark" (See: Active or Passive)
+Alternate translation: "during the time of Noah, when he was building an ark" (See: Active or Passive)